bbudnick/chat_app/chatmp_rfc.md

 * All code that implements this protocol is maintained by the developers of FelixChat.

 ### Platforms and Environments
-* Platforms: Any client/server environment that supports HTTP can be used to implement the client/server that use the ChatMP protocol.
+* Platforms: Any client/server environment that supports HTTP can be used to implement the client/server that uses the ChatMP protocol.
 However, the FelixChat team felt that a Node.js backend and a React.js web frontend were the most efficient and mainstream implementations that provided for easy scaling and future advances.
 * Execution environments are independent of the ChatMP protocol.
 The FelixChat application was hosted in Google Cloud Platform within a Google Kubernetes Engine cluster.

 ### Best Practices
 * The DeleteAll API should be hidden from the end user.
-* For the FelixChat client/server, all code is build into a container and deployed into a Kubernetes cluster.
+* For the FelixChat client/server, all code is built into a container and deployed into a Kubernetes cluster.
 This occurs through an automated CI/CD pipeline hosted through GitHub Actions.
 * All client/server code should have full unit test coverage via Jest and be run in an automated fashion via the CI/CD pipeline.

 ### Tutorials and Examples
 * Full source code is hosted at https://github.com/zemar/cs594-project

 ### Compatibility
-* At version 1.0, there are no present compatibility concerns
+* At version 1.0 there are no present compatibility concerns
 * All HTTP methods are compatible with HTTP v1.1.
 If these are modified/deprecated, the protocol will need to adapt.
 * The FelixChat server is implemented with Node.js that contains 3rd party NPM packages.
 Version compatibility of these packages over time will be a concern.

 ### User Impact
-* The biggest user facing challenge will be multiple users within a chat room and connections across multiple rooms.
+* The biggest user-facing challenge will be multiple users within a chat room and connections across multiple rooms.
 This will be handled as part of the development process of the client/server application and be independent of the ChatMP protocol.

 ## Detailed Design